mystor/git-revise/README.md

 git-revise is a tool to make it easier and faster to perform modifications on historical commits within large repositories.

+> **NOTE** This readme is a bit out-of-date.
+It will be updated soon with
+> more accorate examples of current usage of this script.

 The command `git revise $1` is, in effect, a more efficient version of the following common snippet: